stjude/DeepBrainIPP/README.md

 #### Skull Stripping (Figure 1.
 Step 1-2 in draft manuscript ) and Paraflocculus Segmentation (Figure 1.
 Branch II )
 -----
-        1. Build singularity images using the recipe provided in "Singularity" folder
+        1. Clone the project with LFS git and Build singularity images using the recipe provided in "Singularity" folder

             sudo singularity build skull_stripping.img skull_stripping_recipie.def